cycle/docs/advanced/sync-schema.md

 # Synchronizing Database Schema
 Cycle ORM provides multiple ways to automatically configure database schema based on entity declarations.

-## Automatic Syncronization
+## Automatic Synchronization
-First approach would involve automatic schema declaration without any intermediate migration, to use it add `SyncTables` generetator to your schema compiler:
+First approach would involve automatic schema declaration without any intermediate migration, to use it add `SyncTables` generator to your schema compiler:

 ```php
 $schema = (new Schema\Compiler())->compile(new Schema\Registry($dbal), [